BPL Hosts Town Hall Meeting In South Eleuthera to Strengthen Transparency, Accountability and Communication With Consumers

 October 5, 2025

-“Our mission is simple — to build for better,” said COO Anthony Christie.
-“Through continued investment, open communication, and collaboration with our communities, we are confident Eleuthera’s energy future will be stronger and more reliable than ever.”
+“Our mission is simple — to build for better,” said Anthony Christie, BPL’s Chief Operating Officer.
+“Through continued investment, open communication, and collaboration with our communities, we are confident that Eleuthera’s energy future will be stronger and more reliable than ever.”

 Media Contact